 Student's Name: School:

 Home Phone: Email address:

 Home Address:

-Preferred method of contact (pro ovide address, e-mail, or phone number):
+Preferred method of contact (provide ad ldress, e-mail, or phone number):

-Describe the conduct/circumst supporting the complaint. tances leading to the complaint, including all pertinent facts
+Describe the conduct/circumstances supporting the complaint. leading to the complaint, including all pertinent facts

 (Attach additional paper, if needed.)

-Atime and differentiation of the continuing

-when did this nappen (over wha at time period if continuing or more than once):
+When did this happen (over what time p period if continuing or more than once):

 (Attach additional paper, if needed.)

+persons having information that is relevant to the complaint, and an witnesses of othe

-persons having information that is relevant to the complaint.
+persons having information that is role value to the complaint.

-r

 (Attach additional paper, if needed.)

 Do you have suggestions for resolving this s situation?
 If so, list them here:

 . ,

-(Attach additional paper, if needed.) ·
+(Attach additional paper, if needed.)

 OTHER INFORMATION:

-• I believe the incident in question All That Apply): was motivated by the following characteristic(s) (Check
+All That Apply): was motivated by the following characteristic(s) (Check

-Race
+Race Sex

-Sex
+Sex Religion

-Religion National Origin
+National Origin

-National Origin Disability
+Disability · a

-An imbalance of strength, po wer, or influence
+An imbalance of strength, po Other personal characteristics

-Other personal characteristics
+Other personal characteristics •

-The incident resulted in a threat of suicide by the victim: Yes No
+• The incident resulted in a threat of suicide by the victim: Yes No

-Attach copies of documents or other evi dence that is relevant to the complaint.
+Attach copies of documents or other evi idence that is relevant to the complaint.

-I affirm that to the best of my knowle complete. edge, the foregoing information is true, accurate, and
+I affirm that to the best of my knowled complete. edge, the foregoing information is true, accurate, and

 Student Signature: Date:

 OR

 Parent/Guardian Signature: Date:

 DO NOT WRITE BELOW THIS LINE

 Date Grievance Received: Principal:

 Date Reply Delivered: Principal:

 Date Request for Review Received: Superintendent:

 Date Response to Request Delivered: Superintendent: